-Also, providers and FE colleges are able to work closely with employers across their geographical regions to support and offer practical guidance in respect of recruitment and selection of Modern Apprenticeships and delivery arrangements.
-Many of these also provide open days for prospective candidates, parents and other stakeholders to experience Modern Apprenticeship training.
+Also, providers and FE colleges are able to work closely with employers across their geographical regions to support and offer practical guidance in respect of recruitment and selection of Modern Apprenticeships and delivery

 Semta has a well-established network of 50 training providers approved to deliver the Engineering MA.
 These training providers range from private, Group Training Associations, colleges of FE and individual employers.
 Please contact Semta for an up to date list of training providers registered as Semta MA quality. assured centres.